Should I Watch..? 'Elephant' (2003)

 Elephant is a drama film released in 2003 and was written, edited and directed by Gus Van Sant.
-The film is the second in his so-called Death trilogy, separated by 2002's Gerry (1) and the 2005 release Last Days (2).
+The film is the second in his so-called Death trilogy, separated by 2002's Gerry and the 2005 release Last Days.
 Like the other films, it presents a fictionalised version of real events - in this case, the tragic Columbine High School shooting in which 13 people were killed in 1999 served as the film's inspiration.
 The film was highly controversial at the time depicting events in the style it did and raised fears of influencing similar copy-cat attacks.
 Nevertheless, the film received a warm reception from critics and even won the Palme d'Or at the 2003 Cannes Film Festival.
 Sadly, the film remains as relevant as ever with school shootings still occurring with alarming regularity in the United States but the film's aim is not to review gun control, merely to provoke a debate about the levels of violence seen in schools.

 What's it about?

 The film opens on a grey morning in Portland, Oregon where John is being driven to school by his alcoholic father.
 As the car veers around the road, John realises that his dad is drunk so he takes over the wheel.
 When John gets to school, we see a typical day unfolding - students making their way to class, a photography student taking snaps for his portfolio and two boys being picked on by bullies.
 Except these two boys have very dark intentions indeed.